oddbird/oddsite/content/2019/05/17/smashing.rst

-Modern CSS features are released module-by-module, without the overarching fanfair that we saw with CSS3.
+Modern CSS features are released module-by-module, without the overarching fanfare that we saw with CSS3.
 That *continuous integration* has been great for speed and efficiency -- but we can "miss the forest for the trees"